gmeuli/caterpillar/README.md

 ## Installation requirements

-A modern compiler is required to build *mockturtle*.
+A modern compiler is required to build *caterpillar*.
 We are continously testing with Clang 6.0.1, GCC 7.3.0, and GCC 8.2.0.

 ## EPFL logic sythesis libraries